 Julia Koop is the Director of Investor Relations at Adamantem Capital.
 Julia has over fifteen years of experience in capital raising and investor relations in the funds management industry in both Australia and New York.

 Prior to joining Adamantem she was the Australia / New Zealand Director of Investor Relations at Fortress Investment Group from 2012-2016.
 Prior to this Julia lived in New York for six years where she worked at Indus Capital and Citi Alternative Investments.

 Julia holds a Bachelor of Arts and Bachelor of Commerce from the University of Sydney and a Masters of International Affairs and Public Policy from Columbia University.

-Hayden O’Kelly is an Associate at Adamantem Capital.
+Hayden O’Kelly is an Associate Director at Adamantem Capital.

 Prior to joining Adamantem he spent two years in the investment banking division of Morgan Stanley, where he was involved in a number of M&A and capital market transactions across a broad range of industries.

 Hayden holds a Bachelor of Commerce and a Bachelor of Economics from the University of New South Wales.

 Mark O’Sullivan is Chief Operating Officer of Adamantem Capital.
 He was a partner at two of the worlds largest professional services firms for 17 years, firstly in Hong Kong (1997 to 2002) and then with the second firm in Australia (2002 to 2014), and has specialised in financial services for over 25 years.
 He founded alternative investment management advisory practices at both firms and both are market leaders in their respective geographies.